tcadigan/reginleif/README.md

 Notes:

 This is one of the last "first generation" Rogue like games.
-There is conflicting information about what version this actually is, some sources indicate that it is 0.80, others indicate that it is 0.75.
-I am opting to go with 0.80.
+This appears to be mostly 0.75 (beta) however there also seem to be some files that refer to it being 0.80.
+Based on taimestamps of files, most appear to be 0.75